christophermina/jscache/README.md

 	npm install jscache

 Simple, efficient Javascript cache with regions, for NodeJS or Client side use.
+(Now supports node clustering!)

 This cache is optimized for cleanouts only ever x number of seconds (default is 60).
 If an object is fetched that has expired, but the cleaner has not run, it will be removed immediately and a null value is returned.